cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% endif %}
 {% endif %}

-## 7. Does the code conform to an external linter (e.g., `black` for Python)?
+## 7. Does the code conform to an external linter and formatter (e.g., `ruff` for Python)?

-{% if is_blackened %}
+{% if is_blackened and is_linted %}
 Yes.
 {% else %}
+{% if not is_blackened %}
+### Formatting

-No, the repository does not conform to an external linter.
+The repository does not conform to an external formatter.
 This is important because there is a large cognitive burden for reading code that does not conform to community standards.
-Linters take care of formatting code to reduce burden on readers, therefore better communicating your work to readers.
+Formatters take care of styling code to reduce burden on readers, therefore better communicating your work to readers.

 For example, [`black`](https://github.com/psf/black)
 can be applied to auto-format Python code with the following: